-The woodland caribou, southern mountain population (Rangifer tarandus caribou), also referred to as "southern mountain caribou," is listed as threatened under Canada's Species at Risk Act.
-Woodland caribou was assessed as endangered by the Committee on the Status of Endangered Wildlife in Canada and is red-listed by the Province of B.C.
-The Barkerville woodland caribou subpopulation was designated as a group within Southern Mountain caribou.
-In 2021, the Barkerville woodland caribou herd was indicated to be decreasing as it had declined by 26 percent in the last eight years (88 to 65 individuals from 2012 to 2020).
+Woodland caribou (Rangifer tarandus) is a northern species that thrive in cold and harsh landscapes, depending on large, undisturbed areas for food, reproduction, and protection from predators and the weather.
+They are recognized to exist in three sub-species (northern mountain, southern mountain, and boreal).
+The southern mountain population, which overlaps the Cariboo Gold area, is further broken down into northern, central, and southern groups and split again into 32 subpopulations or herds, including the Barkerville woodland caribou herd located near Cariboo Gold.
+This southern group is designated as threatened under the Canada's Species at Risk Act8, recommended as endangered by the Committee on the Status of Endangered Wildlife in Canada, and red-listed9 by the Province of B.C.10 In 2021, the Barkerville woodland caribou herd was found to be decreasing11 as it had declined by 26 percent in the last 8 years (88 to 65 individuals from 2012 to 2020).